Views:

-The 252-page Act is aimed at improving building standards, ensuring the safety of residents, and protecting leaseholders from cladding remediation costs.
+The Building Safety Act 2022 is in place to improve the design, construction and management of buildings.
+It also aims to improve building standards, ensure the safety of residents, and protect leaseholders from cladding remediation costs.

 A range of measures have been put in place, including a new Building Safety Regulator for buildings over 18 metres, and a New Homes Ombudsman to help with leaseholder complaints against developers.